 (1) NEED/ WANT/ DEMAND:

-Want – Car (say, Mercedes)……but able to buy only Maruti.
-Therefore, demand is for Maruti.
+Clarifying, Consumer may want – Car (say, Mercedes)……but able to buy only Volvo.
+Therefore, demand is for Volvo.

 Marketers cannot create needs.
 Needs preexists.
 Marketers can influence wants.
 This is done in combination with societal influencers.